 And I have to admit that we ordered more.
 Beautiful views, winter sun, no rush, no queues, and good tarts!

-Pastel de nata custard tarts have a rich egg custard in a crisp pastry.
+Pastel de nata custard tarts: rich egg custard in a crisp pastry

 Pastel de nata is a crispy tart is filled with a rich egg custard.
 They prepare the custard of flour, sugar, cinnamon, milk, vanilla, eggs and water and bake the tart in a very hot oven.
 If you like you can spray sugar and cinnamon on the hot tart.